-Figure 56.
-VOC - PM10 Concentration Comparison
+Figure 53. $VOC - PM{10}$ Concentration Comparison

 The $VOC-PM{2.5}$ correlation showed only one compound with a strong correlation.
-Carbon disulfide correlated well with the fine particulate matter concentrations, showing a positive r-value of 0.866.
-Figure 57 shows the concentration graphs for carbon disulfide, and $PM{2.5}$ concentrations.
+Carbon disulfide correlated well with the fine particulate matter concentrations, showing a positive r-value of 0.842.
+Figure 54 shows the concentration graphs for carbon disulfide, and $PM{2.5}$ concentrations.

-Figure 57.
+Figure 54.
 VOC - PM2.5 Concentration Comparison

-The chemical make-up of the VOC compounds tends to be much more variable from year to year than the carbonyl compounds are, for the C1 through C4 carbon chains.
-This can be seen in Figure 58.
-The graph shows data from 2004 through 2012.
+The chemical make-up of the VOC compounds tends to be much more variable from year to year than the carbonyl compounds.
+This is especially true for the C1 through C2 carbon chains of the VOCs, which can be seen in Figure 55.
+The graph shows data from 2004 through 2013.
 The year to year variability is easily seen.
+Carbon disulfide was not sampled for during the 2004 and 2005 campaigns, but was added in 2006.
+It was a major component of the VOCs for 2006 through 2009, but has not been a major contributor since 2009.
+2010, 2012, and 2013 show a shift to dichloromethane as a large component of this VOC group, comprising 50 to 75 percent of the C1through C2 VOC composition.

-Figure 58.
-Total VOC Composition for C1 through C4 Compounds
+Figure 55.
+Total VOC Composition for C1 through C2 Compounds

-Figure 59 shows the chemical composition of the C6 though C8 carbon chain compounds.
-These compounds tend to show a more consistent make-up from year to year, as opposed to the lighter end alkanes of the C1 through C4 chains.
+Figure 56 shows the chemical composition of the C3 though C9 carbon chain compounds.
+These compounds tend to show a more consistent make-up from year to year, as opposed to the lighter end alkanes of the C1 and C2 chains.
 It should be noted that this grouping contains straight chain alkanes, as well as aromatic compounds.
 It seems likely that the major source for these C6 through C9 compounds is from motor vehicle traffic, due to the consistent nature of the chemical makeup, and the site's nearness to a major road.

-Figure 59.
-Total VOC Composition for C6 through C9 Compounds
+Figure 56.
+Total VOC Composition for C3 through C9 Compounds